Computing Policy

 First, you’ll need to install Visual Studio Code, which we will usually abbreviate as VSCode.

-If you have previously downloaded VSCode, no-need to re-install.
+If you have previously downloaded VSCode, no need to re-install.
 However, if any updates are available, we recommend applying them.

 On macOS, it is important that you properly install VSCode.
 We have often found that students do not do so correctly, mostly because Microsoft distributes VSCode in a somewhat odd manner compared to other macOS software.

 After downloading VSCode, you must place it in your Applications folder.
 To check if that was the case for an existing installation, open VSCode, then right click its icon in your Dock.
-Select Options > Show in Finder
+Select Options > Show in Finder.
+If installed correctly, this will open your Applications folder.

 If not, you should quit VSCode.
 Be sure to quit, not simply close the window.
 Then, delete anything related to VSCode from your Downloads folder.
 Next, re-download VSCode.
 Take the file that is downloaded, and drag it to your Applications folder.
 Open that file from the Applications folder to launch VSCode.